 Household Budgeting - Creating a Plan that Works for You

 Successful personal financial management mirrors business accomplishments in many ways, sharing mutual goals like growth, investment and profitability.
 And the public sector is also concerned with responsibly managing money, so the government stays in the black using some of the same financial tactics adopted by individuals and corporations.
 Observers quickly learn: Whether juggling multimillion dollar deals or accounting for household cash flow, the key to financial achievement is a well-crafted budget.

 Newscasts follow balanced budget debates, tracking politicians' attempts to spend judiciously.
 While elected leaders don't always succeed, individuals have little choice but to find personal financial balance.
 Budgeting helps create consistency; formalizing the ways money moves through a household.
 By creating and maintaining budget discipline, individuals remain up-to-date handling financial obligations and can endure cash flow difficulties when they arise.

 Prefer to calculate offline in Excel?
-See our free personal and household budget planners.

 Who Needs a Budget?